AdobeDocs/media-analytics.es-ES/help/sdk-implement/setup/setup-overview.md

    >[!TIP]
    >
-   >`MediaHeartbeat` requiere una instancia de `AppMeasurement` enviar llamadas a Adobe Analytics.
+   >`MediaHeartbeat` requires an instance of `AppMeasurement` to send calls to Adobe Analytics.

 1. Combine todos los fragmentos.